-When you bring your bird to Molesey Vets, you will be assigned a bird vet who will provide helpful advice, consultations and treatment to all types of birds.
+When you bring your bird to Molesey Vets, you will be assigned a vet experienced in avian medicine who will provide helpful advice, consultations and treatment to all types of birds.
 At our bird clinic, our fully trained bird vet can give you advice on both health checks and nutritional needs.
 To find out more about the services we provide at our bird clinic, keep reading below.

 Please call our regular telephone number 0208 979 1384 during office hours and speak to one of our receptionists who will help book you for the correct consultation appointment.